 Burbano, Vanessa.
-"Getting Gig Workers to Do More by Doing Good: Field Experimental Evidence."
-Columbia Business School, 2019.
+"Getting Gig Workers to Do More by Doing Good: Field Experimental Evidence from Online Platform Labor Marketplaces."
+Organization & Environment 34, no. 3 (May 2021): 351-360.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.